About the Pre-Course Orientation

 Over the years, Helen took time away from teaching and worked in various education-related capacities in Australia, the U.K. and Ireland.
 She also worked in the community and voluntary sector, spending time as a project manager for people in recovery from addiction in the Fingal Centre for the Unemployed where she also spent a year as Acting Centre Director, and in second chance education with the Irish National Organisation for the Unemployed (INOU).

 In addition to her Masters studies at Bangor University, Helen completed all trainings and supervision with senior teachers including Jon Kabat-Zinn, Melissa Blacker, Florence Meleo Meyer, Saki Santorelli and Pam Erdmann at the Center for Mindfulness (CFM) at The University of Massachusetts Medical Center, where MBSR was founded.
-She trained in supervising mindfulness teachers with Bangor University.
+She trained in supervising mindfulness teachers with the late Cindy Cooper at Bangor University.
 She also trained in teaching Mindful Self Compassion with the founders of the programme, Dr Chris Germer and Dr Kristen Neff.
 Helen has been practicing meditation and yoga since 1997 and teaching them since 2004.

 Helen was part of the team who developed the M.Sc. programme in Mindfulness-based Interventions within the School of Psychology in UCD, and she has been a senior lecturer on the programme since its inception in September 2014.